-During the course of these 21 days, don’t forget that it’s not just you who’ll be practicing social distancing.
+Over the past year, the COVID-19 pandemic has taken a considerable toll around the world.
+And with the second wave of the disease now in full swing in India, the government has begun imposing state-wide lockdowns.
+In Maharashtra, the lockdown will last till April 30, 2021.
+During these 15 days, don’t forget that it’s not just you who’ll be practicing social distancing.
 In all probability, even your vehicle will lie idle.
 To ensure that it remains in a good working condition and stays free of niggles, it is essential to keep in mind a few key things.
-Here are the top tips to maintain your ride during the prolonged lockdown:
+Here are the top tips to maintain your ride during the prolonged lockdown.

 Preserve the battery

 Even the most novice of car owners will know that the battery gets depleted even when the vehicle is not in use.
 To prevent it from getting discharged, start your vehicle once a week and keep it running for at least 10-15 minutes, which will allow the alternator to replenish the juice.
 If that isn’t possible, and the vehicle is likely to remain idle for a month or longer, then automakers suggest disconnecting the battery from the negative terminal to prevent discharge.
 Following this advice will save a lot of trouble and help avoid the need to jumpstart your ride when you can eventually get back into the driver’s seat.

 Keep the vehicle running

 In essence, vehicles are machines and machines perform their best when they are kept running.
 While 21 days might not seem like a period long enough, the possibility of restricted movement further beyond should certainly be a cause for concern.
 So, start your vehicle every few days, as recommended earlier.
 And do remember to operate all the systems, including the air conditioner.
 This will not only help to keep them in good shape but will also allow you to diagnose any faults and niggles well in advance of actually being able to hit the roads.